Do you want to send emails with full anonymity?

 - Wrapping It Up: What Is The Best Free Anonymous Email Account Provider?

 A Word About Staying Anonymous — Always Use a VPN

 I believe it is important to stress this — always use a VPN when using an anonymous email account.
 Alternatively, you can use the Tor browser (also known as the Onion browser), which scrambles your IP address.

 That way, nobody will be able to trace the email account back to you based on your IP address.

-ProtonMail is my top recommendation for those looking for an anonymous email account they can use over and over again.
+ProtonMail is my top recommendation for those looking for free anonymous email service provider they can use over and over again.
 Here is what makes ProtonMail so great: